 The Dos and Dont’s of Dating An Individual in Recovery

 Do get the facts.
 Don’t make snap judgments.
 It is easy to judge someone who has struggled with addiction.
 Instead of judging it is better to get educated on addiction and learn to let go of any stigmas surrounding addiction.
 Remember, addiction is a disease on a psychological level and can be treated.

 Do support the individual’s recovery program.
 Don’t deter their efforts.

 An individual in recovery needs all the support they can get.
 It doesn’t matter if the other person has never been in recovery or had to struggle with drugs.
 It is effective just to support their recovery process.
 One could even attend a support group meeting with them.
 The relationship can only work if the individual remains sober.

 Do stay in the present.
 Don’t resist moving forward.
 It is important to remember one’s own needs in the relationship and not make it all about the individual in recovery.
 Both partners needs are equally critical, and together they can both grow as people.

 Do trust the individual in their recovery process.
 Don’t ignore signs of a relapse.
 It is an unfortunate fact of recovery that relapses happen.
 However, trust is also important in a relationship, and the individual should be trusted to manage their recovery.
 Nevertheless, challenges can come up, and if one spots any signs of relapse, they should not be ignored.

 Ultimately, all relationships are challenging in their own way, with or without addiction.
 With education and counseling, the non addicted partner can overcome whatever concerns they may have about maintaining a relationship with an individual in recovery.

-At Blueprints for Recovery we understand that young adults may have different paths to recovery.
+At The PAC Program we understand that young adults may have different paths to recovery.
 We can offer individualized programs as well as education and counseling to get you on the path to recovery.